cbor-wg/cddl-2/draft-bormann-cbor-cddl-2-draft.md

 Hence, there is a need for evolution of the base CDDL specification itself.

-The present document provides a roadmap towards a "CDDL 2.0".
+The present document provides a roadmap towards a "CDDL 2.0";
+it is intended to serve as a basis for implementations that evolve with the concept of CDDL 2.0.
 It is based on draft-bormann-cbor-cddl-freezer, but is more selective in what potential features it takes up and more detailed in their discussion.
-It is intended to serve as a basis for prototypical implementations of CDDL 2.0.
-This document is intended to evolve over time; it might spawn specific documents and then retire or eventually be published as a roadmap document.
+This document is intended to evolve over time; it might spawn specific documents and then retire, or it might eventually be published as a roadmap document.

 --- middle